The Recording Academy allegedly used NDAs to silence claims of sexual abuse

 In a report published in the Los Angeles Times this week, the Academy is said to have made use of NDAs in exchange for money preventing negative stories emerging about it.

-The Grammys take place in Los Angeles tonight (February 4), with a ceremony being held last night to bestow its Trustees Award on music industry attorney Joel Katz.
-In the new report, it is alleged that Katz, as chief counsel for the organisation, once offered Recording Academy employee Terry McIntyre $1 million not to report sexual assaults that she allegedly suffered while working at the organisation.
+It is alleged that the Recording Academy once offered its employee Terry McIntyre $1 million not to report sexual assaults that she allegedly suffered while working at the organisation.

-There is no suggestion that Katz was involved in wrongful conduct and it is not known who has been accused of the sexual assaults.

-The Los Angeles Times reported that McIntyre, who was once executive director of the Academy’s Los Angeles department, said she turned down Katz’ offer.

-In December, Rolling Stone reported that McIntyre sued former Academy president and chief executive Mike Greene for rape.
+In December, Rolling Stone reported that McIntyre was suing former Academy president and chief executive Mike Greene for rape.
 Greene has denied McIntyre’s claims, with his representative saying: “Mr. Greene categorically denies Ms. McIntyre’s allegations and will vigorously defend against her spurious claim”.

+The Los Angeles Times reported that McIntyre, who was once executive director of the Academy’s Los Angeles department, said she turned down the Academy’s offer.

 In response to the Los Angeles Times’ new reports, the Recording Academy has said: “The Recording Academy has a zero-tolerance policy when it comes to sexual misconduct.
 Over the last four years we have worked hard to change the culture and evolve our Academy in every way.
 Our focus is on the future and on our mission to celebrate, uplift, but most importantly serve our music community.
 We will continue to listen, change, and work to be better in everything we do.”